 It has a different architecture than Selenium; while Selenium WebDriver runs remotely outside the browser, Cypress runs inside of it.

 This approach delivers more consistent results since it’s able to understand everything that happens inside and outside the browser.
 It also gives you native access to every object without requiring you to deal with object serialization or over-the-wire protocols.
 You’re pulling your application into Cypress.

 As a result, it can synchronously notify you of every single thing that happens inside the browser so that you have native access to every distributed object model (DOM) element.

 Cypress also makes it easy to simply drop a debugger into your application, which in turn makes it easier to use the developer tools while you’re developing.
 Of all the automation testing tools listed here, Cypress is the one that I hear most developers prefer to use.

-WebDriver.IO is a browser automation module for Node.JS that makes it possible to write super easy Selenium tests in your favorite BDD/TDD test framework that will either run locally or in the Cloud using Sauce Labs, BrowserStack or TestingBot.
+WebDriver.IO is another browser-based automation testing tools module but this one is for Node.JS that makes it possible to write super easy Selenium tests in your favorite BDD/TDD test framework that will either run locally or in the Cloud using Sauce Labs, BrowserStack or TestingBot.